-• Assessment Results 2017-2018: The Fall 2014 cohort of full time college students was 974.
-Of this cohort the completion rate (within three years) was 303.
-The overall graduation rate for full time, first time students is 31%.
-The previous year, there had been a push for students to apply for graduation via reverse transfer.
-This is most likely the reason for the difference in graduation rates.
-We are continuing to promote the 15 to Finish.
+• Assessment Results 2019-2020: The Fall 2016 revised cohort of full-time college students was 896.
+Of this cohort the completion rate (within three years) was 301.
+The overall graduation rate for full time, first time students is 34%.
+Additional procedures are in progress through efforts by the Vice-President of General Education to identify students who have earned a degree or formal award but have not applied for the awarding of such.

 Use of Assessment Results: Assessment Results are used to begin a concentrated effort to get students to apply for graduation as early as practical.
 One of the reasons the graduation rate is low is that many students do not apply for a degree, opting instead to transfer to a 4-year college.
 Email and flyers have been produced to promote the 15 to Finish initiative.
-There has also been an initiative with the colleges and universities to reverse transfer students so they can be awarded a 2 year degree.
+There has also been an initiative with the colleges and universities to reverse transfer students so they can be awarded a two-year degree.